 • Belgaum and Bagalkot districts, Karnataka State, India

-The trial will be phased from the Pilot CLIP Trial to Definitive CLIP Trial on the basis of a satisfactory rate of use (≥50%) of the CLIP ‘package of care’ in appropriate women in all countries but Mozambique.
-Mozambique will be unique in that they will rely on an extended period of feasibility to pilot test all Trial systems and tools before directly beginning a definitive trial.
+The Trial wasphased from the Pilot CLIP Trial to Definitive CLIP Trial on the basis of a satisfactory rate of use (≥50%) of the CLIP ‘package of care’ in appropriate women in all countries but Mozambique.
+Mozambique was unique in that they relied on an extended period of feasibility to pilot test all Trial systems and tools before directly beginning a definitive trial.
 Foregoing the Pilot in Mozambique was felt to be appropriate based on their experience with community-based surveillance and will ensure timelines of the trial are met within a manageable budget.

 Following the Pilot Trial in Nigeria, and unsourmountable logistical challenges that would ensure robust data collection, the CLIP Trial was halted on 31 January 2016.
 Logistical challenges in data-entry led to considerable consultation with the local research team, the CLIP Steering Committee, the PRE-EMPT Technical Advisory Group, and the Data Safety and Monitoring Board.
 Recognising these challenges, and by mutual consent, the difficult decision was made to halt the clinical research trial.
 This was done under the aegis of the local and institutional research and ethics board.
 The decision was made to assess the efficacy of the intervention by studying the processes of the delivery and implementation of the CLIP intervention in Sagamu.
 There are valuable and robust data gathered from the study, including the CLIP visits in which the community health workers used the POM mobile health device to guide the triage, treatment, and transport of hypertensive pregnant women.
 Important data with strong implications for the mechanics of mobile health-supported task-shifting and levels of community support for community-level interventions have been gathered, and these are being analysed.